 There are two main paths for this experience: higher education and hands-on work.

 Most GCs have a combination of these two.
-Successful contractors often have a degree in construction management or civil engineering, along with several years in the construction industry.
+Successful general contractors often have a degree in construction management or civil engineering, along with several years in the construction industry.
 Regardless of your approach, start planning three to five years in advance to become a general contractor.

 At a minimum, you need to:

-Once you’ve checked the boxes on those qualifications, take a look at your experience in the following areas:
+Once you’ve checked the boxes on those qualifications, take a look at your experience in the following contractor areas:

 If you’re not an expert at these things now, don’t worry!
 But do keep learning and improving as you prepare to be a general contractor.